Claim to Fame: People

 Lord Chief Justice of Scotland (1473)

 Sir David Guthrie was the son of Alexander Guthrie of Kincaldrum.
-From 25 Mar 1466, when David Guthrie recovered the barony and estates of Guthrie granted to his family by David II, but afterwards sold, his full title was Sir David Guthrie of Guthrie and Kincaldrum.
+From 25 Mar 1466, when David Guthrie recovered the barony and estates of Guthrie granted to his family by David II, but afterwards sold it, his full title was Sir David Guthrie of Guthrie and Kincaldrum.
 In his youth, he was the armour-bearer to King James II, afterwards rising high in favor with James III.
 He was Sheriff of Forfarshire in 1457.
 During James III’s minority he was made lord treasurer in 1461 by the queen mother.
 On 15 Oct 1466 Sir David Guthrie became Comptroller of the Household.
 Sir David is credited with building the oldest section of Guthrie Castle in Forfar.
 (The current house was erected in 1760 and connected to the original tower in 1848.)
 He was later appointed Lord Chief Justice of Scotland in 1473.
 He founded and endowed a collegiate church at Guthrie.
 He married twice.
-His eldest son Alexander Guthrie, a grandson, three sons-in-law, and a nephew were all slain at the Battle of Flooded, 1513.
+His eldest son Alexander Guthrie, a grandson, three sons-in-law, and a nephew were all slain at the Battle of Flodden, 1513.
 [GFG Unproven.
 Inferred to be GFG1A]

 REVEREND JOHN GUTHRIE / 1580sSCT-1649SCT